-Turning mistakes into learning opportunities
+Turning mistakes into opportunities to learn how to succeed

 Demonstrate how initial mistakes have led to later successes